wsydney76/craft-properties-field/README.md

 database.
 This is useful for
 editors to spot properties that need to be set.

+Hide labels: If enabled, the property labels are hidden in the field input.
+This is especially useful for fields that only contain custom property types that are self-explanatory.

 Preview template: A twig template that is used to render the preview of the property.
 This is used for a element index columns and cards.
 See preview section below.